digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ## Step 9: Test the CI/CD Setup

-You will begin testing the CI/CD flow by changing the `knative-service` resource from the application repo, to point to your container registry.
+You will begin testing the CI/CD flow by changing the `knative-service` resource from the application repo to point to your container registry.

 First, clone the git repository prepared in the [Forking the Sample Application Repo](#forking-the-sample-application-repo) step (make sure to replace the `<>` placeholders accordingly):